 Hi, this is Blair Larsen, host of Fresh Folk.
-On the show this week, I feature the distinctive voice of Will Kimbrough, and the debut release from the 20 year old Parker Millsap.
-I’ll also play tracks from new albums by David Crosby, the John Butler Trio, and Patty Griffin, among other talented artists.
-Join me this Saturday at 8pm for Fresh Folk on Utah Public Radio.
+On the show this week, I feature the tight harmony from the new band, The Amigos, and the latest from the 2-time Juno Award winner, Shari Ulrich.
+I’ll also play songs from new alums by C Daniel Boling, Katey Laurel, and Arthur Davenport, to name just a few.
+Tune in this Saturday, at 8pm, to Fresh Folk, on Utah Public Radio.

 Friday on Access Utah we’ll hear from some of the 16 Moab students who showed up recently for the town’s first “Rock Camp.”
 Then from the UPR series “My Address Is…” we’ll meet Don Baldwin, who grew up in Salt Lake City but decided as a young man that he wanted to be a dairy farmer; and the Landau family, who live in the city and bike to work and hike from home.

 Finally we’ll talk to a woman whose address is often “The Road:” National Geographic photographer, Karen Kasmauski, who explores how science allows us to understand ourselves and how that shapes our destiny.